 - Perks are starting to get stale relative to newer competition

 The Chase Sapphire Reserve sign-up bonus rewards new cardholders with 60,000 Chase Ultimate Rewards points after they spend $4,000 during the first three months of account opening.
-This limited-time bonus is worth $900 in travel redemptions when booking through the Chase Ultimate Rewards travel portal.
+This limited-time bonus is worth $900 in travel redemptions when booked through the Chase Ultimate Rewards travel portal.

-- 3x on all other travel
+- 3x points per dollar on all other travel

 Chase Travel Rewards: Guide to Chase Ultimate Rewards